Avram Iancu: Early life

-Avram Iancu was born in Vidra de Sus (currently Avram Iancu, Alba County), Transylvania, then part of the Austrian Empire into a family of peasants that had been emancipated from serfdom.
+Avram Iancu was born in Vidra de Sus (currently Avram Iancu, Alba County), Transylvania, then part of the Austrian Empire, into a family of peasants that had been emancipated from serfdom.
 His father was Alisandru Iancu (1787–1855) and his mother was Maria Gligor.
 He had one elder brother, Ion (born 1822), who became a priest.

-Avram Iancu's grandfather was Gheorghe Iancu (deceased before 1812), who had seven children (four girls and three boys): girls – Sântioana, Maria, Zamfira and Ana; boys – Alisandru (the father), Avram and Ioan.

-Little is known today about Avram Iancu's childhood.
-It is known, by local tradition, that he had a typical moț character, joyful and witty and he had a musical talent, playing the leaf, alphorn, flute and violin.
+Iancu's grandfather was Gheorghe Iancu (deceased before 1812), who had four girls and three boys, including Alisandru.
+Little is known about Iancu's childhood.
+Local tradition holds that he had a typical moț character, joyful and witty, and that he had a musical talent, playing the leaf, alphorn, flute, and violin.

-Avram Iancu attended primary school in his village, in the "Târsa" hamlet.
-His teacher was Mihai Gomboș.
-After a while, he was sent by his parents at the school in Neagra (now Poiana Vadului) village.
-Further, he attended the school from Câmpeni, Alba county, his teacher being Mihai Ioanette.
-He graduated the Câmpeni school at age 13.
+Iancu attended primary school in his village, in the Târsa hamlet, and then at Neagra (now Poiana Vadului).
+He later attended school in Câmpeni, Alba County, from where he graduated at age 13.

-After this, he went to school in Zlatna, where he studied in a Hungarian school, in the Latin language, as Romanian schools didn't exist in this area.
+After this, he went to Zlatna, where he studied in a Hungarian school, in the Latin language, as there were no Romanian schools in this area.
 His teachers were Iozephus Stanken (1837–1838), Gregorius Iakabus (1838–1839) and Ludovicus Kovács (1839–1840 and 1840–1841).
 He graduated at age 17.
 He studied humanities from 1841, in the Piarist College of Cluj, graduating law school.